bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-auth0-sso-for-bitrise.md

 4. Paste the Certificate content into Bitrise’s **Certificate** field.
 5. Click on the **Endpoints** tab of Auth0 and copy or click the **Copy to clipboard** icon and paste the URL in the **Identity provider sing-on URL** field of Bitrise.
 6. Hit **Configure SSO** on Bitrise.

+## What’s next?

+Learn how you can [log into your Org now that SAML SSO is set up](https://bitrise.atlassian.net/team-management/organizations/saml-sso-in-organizations/#logging-in-via-saml-sso-with-a-bitrise-account).

+You might wan to [check out Org member’s SAML SSO statuses](https://bitrise.atlassian.net/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise) once the connection is up.

+You might want to [enforce SAML SSO login to the Org](https://bitrise.atlassian.net/team-management/organizations/saml-sso-in-organizations/#enforcing-saml-sso-on-an-organization) once all Org members have authorized their SAML SSO connection to the Org.

+Disabling SAML SSO is very simple - [learn how.](https://bitrise.atlassian.net/team-management/organizations/saml-sso-in-organizations/#disabling-an-organizations-saml-sso)

+{% include message_box.html type="note" title="SAML SSO on Bitrise" content=" If you'd like to learn more about SAML SSO on Bitrise, check out our [SAML SSO in organizations](/team-management/organizations/saml-sso-in-organizations/) guide."%}